Edible Wild: You Can Eat Wild Onion Grass

 It is commonly classified as an invasive weed, so Gardeners everywhere try to control wild onion grass.
 With weed killer in hand and a distasteful look in their eyes, many people don't realize that it can be a very easy plant to grow in their garden.
 It just needs a little extra care so that it doesn't overtake your garden.

 Onion grass in my backyard garden

 You can eat wild onion grass

 Onion grass is very similar to food you already eat.
-It's onion flavor will be both familiar and flavorful.
+Its onion flavor will be both familiar and flavorful.
 So Next time you run into some on your property, or an area that you can be sure is safe to eat from, try it!
-Humans spent thousands of years live off the wild things around them.
+Humans spent thousands of years living off the wild things around them.
 True, many of them died eating poisonous things, but all those years of naïve choices made it very clear that onion grass was not one of them.
 And the best part about finding wild onion grass is that it's free and easy to grow.